Analysis: Booker's Seven Basic Plots Analysis

 Typically, Henry IV Part 1 is seen as a play that fits into the genre of a "History Play," with Prince Hal as a protagonist at the center of the story.
 But, if we think of the play in terms of Christopher Booker's notion of "tragedy," we can see how Hotspur may be read as Shakespeare's tragic hero, which has some pretty cool implications for the story.
 (You can compare this to our discussion of the play as a Shakespearean history in "Genre."
 Also, be sure to check out our discussion of "Character Roles.")

 For Booker, this is the stage where the tragic "hero" is "unfulfilled," so his thoughts turn to "hope of some unusual gratification."
-We can see that Hotspur's pursuit of "honour" and glory leads him to challenge the king's authority.
+We can see that Hotspur's pursuit of "honor" and glory leads him to challenge the king's authority.
 When Henry demands that Hotspur turn over his war prisoners, the young Percy refuses to do so unless the king pays the Welsh to ransom his brother-in-law, Mortimer, who Hotspur believes is the true heir to the throne.

 When the king brushes off Hotspur's cocky attempts to challenge his authority, Hotspur and his family plot rebellion against the king.
 This, Hotspur believes, will bring him and his family a great deal of "honour."